Money order: United States

-In the United States, money orders are typically sold by third parties such as the United States Postal Service, grocery stores, and convenience stores.
+In the United States, money orders are generally easy to obtain, and are sold at post offices, grocery stores, and convenience stores.
 Some financial service companies such as banks and credit unions may not charge for money orders to their clients.
-Money orders remain a trusted financial instrument.
+Money orders are trusted financial instruments and are considered to be certified funds by the IRS and other Federal Agencies.
 However, just because a particular business can issue a money order does not necessarily mean that they will cash them.
-The U.S. Postal Service issues money orders for a small charge at any location.
+The United States Postal Service (USPS) issues money orders for a small charge at any location, but they are only negotiable within the US and its possessions; after September 2024 the USPS stopped issuing international postal money orders.

-The United States Postal Service began selling money orders as an alternative to sending currency through the postal system in order to reduce post office robberies, an idea instituted by Montgomery Blair who was Postmaster-General 1861–1864.
+The USPS began selling money orders as an alternative to sending currency through the postal system in order to reduce post office robberies, an idea instituted by Montgomery Blair who was Postmaster-General 1861–1864.
 Money orders were later offered by many more vendors than just the postal service as a means to pay bills and send money internationally where there were not reliable banking or postal systems.
-Companies that now offer money orders include 7-11, QuikTrip, Cumberland Farms, Safeway, Western Union, MoneyGram, CVS, Wal-Mart, and 3T Solutions.
+Companies that now offer money orders include 7-11, QuikTrip, Cumberland Farms, Safeway, Western Union, MoneyGram, CVS, and Wal-Mart.

-Obtaining a money order in the United States is simple, as they can be purchased at any post office, and are sold at many other locations.

-The US Postal Service's international money orders are accepted in 29 countries.

 International

 An international money order is very similar in many aspects to a regular money order except that it can be used to make payments abroad.
 With it, a buyer can easily pay a seller for goods or services if they reside in another country.
 International money orders are often issued by a buyer's bank and bought in the currency that the seller accepts.
 International money orders are thought to be safer than sending currency through the post because there are various forms of identification required to cash an international money order, often including a signature and a form of photo identification.

 When purchasing an international money order, it is important to ensure that the specific type of money order is acceptable in the destination country.
-Several countries are very strict that the money order be on pink and yellow paper and bear the words "international postal money order."
+Several countries are very strict that the money order be on pink and yellow paper and bear the words "international postal money order".
 In particular, Japan Post (one of the largest banking institutions in the world) requires these features.
 Most other countries have taken this as a standard when there is any doubt of a document's authenticity.

-Foreign workers often use this method for reliably sending money "home."
+Foreign workers often use this method for reliably sending money "home".